Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ## Offline

 Offline is a collection of content that is individual to a user and is available when offline.
-Mobile Workspace will attempt to keep this collection updated with the latest version wherever possible.
+The Mobile Workspace will attempt to keep this collection updated with the latest version wherever possible.

 ## Browse

 Browse contains the rest of the navigation structure.
 You can access your libraries, personal files, shared files and discarded files from this screen.

-Personal Files retrieves all content from the logged in user's home area `/User Homes/<username>/` in the repository.
+* Personal Files retrieves all content from the logged in user's home area `/User Homes/<username>/` in the repository.
 If the user is an administrator who does not have a home folder then the repository root folder is shown.

-File Libraries retrieves all the sites that the user is a member of including what type of site it is, either public, moderated or private.
+* File Libraries retrieves all the sites that the user is a member of including what type of site it is, either public, moderated or private.
 File Libraries is the Libraries component, using the Sites API.

-The Shared Files view aggregates all files that have been shared using the QuickShare feature in the content repository.
+* The Shared Files view aggregates all files that have been shared using the QuickShare feature in the content repository.

-The Trash view shows all the items that a user has deleted, an administrator can see items deleted by all users.
+* The Trash view shows all the items that a user has deleted, an administrator can see items deleted by all users.
 The actions available in this view are Restore and Permanently Delete.